An Interdisciplinary Conference

 —Aristotle, Nicomachean Ethics

 The 2019 Conference on The Ethical City seeks to gather scholars for a national conversation on the roles of individuals, institutions, businesses, and government agencies in providing for the possibility of an ethical life together in contemporary urban settings.
-We invite papers examining the conditions of just and vibrant communities allowing for a flourishing human life.

 The Happy City